intergalaktik/bb3-cm4/README.md

 Tested and working on CM4 and ULX4M

-HDMI, USB, Ethernet
+HDMI, USB, Ethernet, DSI

 Currently not working / not tested

-DSI, LCD, SD, PCIe, GPIO
+LCD, SD, PCIe, GPIO

 ## Work on this board is financed by NLnet foundation